echoedinvoker/python/day1/13-variable/memo.md

 ![Alt assign result value to variable](pic/02.jpg)

+- In python, we don't need to declare variables.

 ## **"Variable" implies it can be reassign**

 ![Alt reassign values to variable](pic/03.jpg)

+- In python, we can even reassign different types of values to variables, which is different from other languages.

 ## **Deconstruct Nested Functions**